CollabPortals

 • Every person who needs portal access has a record in the user table with their email address

-• Every table with user-specific data has its own linked record field pointing directly to the user table
+• Every table that needs a standalone, per-user page has its own linked record field pointing directly to the user table

 • Existing records are linked to the correct users

-• Reference tables that everyone should see don't contain sensitive data
+• Reference tables and standalone pages that everyone should see don't contain sensitive data

 Common Mistakes